HabitatMap/AirCasting/README.md

 Read more [here](doc/api.md).

+### Assets version bumping

+Whenever changing code tounching google maps, the `data-version` attribute in `app/views/layouts/map.html.haml` should be bumped.
+This ensures that the assets will reload correctly.

 ### Troubleshooting

 * `Mysql2::Error: All parts of a PRIMARY KEY must be NOT NULL; if you need